Coly ME (Match Engine) API documentation

 Response example

-Get group information
+Get unit information

 Response example 1